Budapestby VisitCity Guides

 Historic Buda Castle rises above Danube, showcasing centuries of Hungarian royal heritage

-The 15th century marked Buda Castle's golden age under King Matthias Corvinus.
-Inspired by Italian Renaissance ideals, Matthias transformed the Gothic palace into a cultural powerhouse that attracted Europe's finest artists and scholars.
-Buda became the first Renaissance center north of the Alps, with the castle's libraries and art collections rivaling those of Florence or Rome.
+The 1400s were the castle's best years under King Matthias Corvinus.
+He loved Italian Renaissance style and turned this Gothic palace into a place where Europe's best artists and smart people wanted to come.
+Buda became the first Renaissance center north of the Alps.
+The castle's libraries and art were as good as what you'd find in Florence or Rome.

 Medieval stone fortifications overlooking Danube River and Budapest cityscape from Castle Hill